AtomMaterialUI/material-theme-docs/docs/other-products.md

 - Then run `npm install`
 - Run `npm run apply`
 - You will be prompted to enter your administrator password.
 This is necessary as it is writing on the disk.
-- Finally select which theme to apply and restart Slack.
 - Also make sure you are online.

 ### Screenshots